-Each day across all industries, companies spend thousands of hours and millions of dollars negotiating deals and sweating over minute details in the terms and conditions of the final contract.
+Each day across all industries, companies spend thousands of hours and millions of dollars negotiating deals and sweating over minute details in the terms and conditions of the final contractual obligation management.

 But what happens next?
 Too often, on both the buy and sell-side, there is a drop-off in attention to the contract stipulations — as if the finish line has been crossed.
 But in many ways, the effort is just beginning.

 Contract Lifecycle Management is a concept that is widely known and discussed but shockingly ignored.
 Companies frequently neglect to put in place virtually any controls for the active contract and fail to manage the contractual obligations agreed to during the negotiation phase.
 This failure leaves them exposed to substantial risks and lost revenue.

 What are the key challenges in Contractual Obligation Management?